Yokoyama, Hiroshi

 Overview

-The computational methodology for prediction of phenomena related with coupling of fluid, acoustics and vibration has been developed.
+The computational methodology for prediction of coupled dynamic phenomena related with fluid and acoustics has been developed.

 Selected publications and works